python/peps/pep-06XX-immortal-objects.rst

 * how do we ensure all immortal objects get cleaned up during runtime finalization?
 * how do we adjust ``sys.gettotalrefcount()`` to reflect things properly (for the sake of buildbots)?
+* is there any other impact on GC?

 References